 If you’re thinking of giving something homemade for the holidays, now is a good time to give it some serious thought.
-Right now, fresh fruits and vegetables are at their peak.
-So, if you’re going to make a food gift, now’s the time to acquire and prepare your ingredients.
-Fill your freezer.
-Learn how to do home canning.
+If you took advantage of all the fresh produce this fall, they make a good food gift.

 And think about making something other than cookies or sweets.
 If you’re thinking of making fruitcake, do it now so it has time to soak up the rum or whiskey it should contain.
 Fruitcake, by the way, gets a bum rap.
 Yes, there are lots of really bad fruitcakes out there.
 But there are also recipes that are not so hard and dry.